java/devjava-content/app/pages/learn/01_tutorial/08_more-resources/02_debugging.md

 }
 ```

 When the debugger stops on line 5, I see that part2 is the seven that I expected.
-However part1 is five,, not six.
+However part1 is five, not six.
 I found the bug!
 Thanks to the debugger allowing me to set a breakpoint.

 <a id="usage">&nbsp;</a>
 ## How can debuggers be used?